Degehabur

-The Degehabur consist of 11 district and the oldest one is the Aware district, others are Yo’ale, Gashamo, Gunagado, Dig, Bir,Ilbur etc.
+The Degehabur consists of 11 districts and the oldest one is the Aware district, others are Yo’ale, Gashamo, Gunagado, Dig, Bir, Ilbur etc.

-Local landmarks include the Church of St. George, and the white mosque of Degehabur, which Anthony Mockler described as "the most important in the Somali Region."
+Local landmarks include the white mosque of Degehabur, which Anthony Mockler described as "the most important in the Somali Region."
 The NGO Doctors without Borders operates a clinic in Degehabur.
-The upgrade of the 165-kilometer road between Degahabur and the Regional capital, Jijiga, to an all-weather asphalt road was announced to be almost complete 31 October 2007, with the remaining 40 kilometers awaiting completion.
+The upgrade of the 165-kilometer road between Degahabur and the Regional capital, Jijiga, to an all-weather asphalt road, was announced to be almost complete on 31 October 2007, with the remaining 40 kilometers awaiting completion.
 Construction of a 106-kilometer asphalt road between Degehabur and the town of Shekoosh was underway by March 2009.
 Local inhabitants constitute half of the 1,100 workers employed by the project.

 History

-During the nineteenth century, Degehabur was an important stopping point for caravans crossing the Haud for Hargeisa and Berbera in Somalia, but when Major H.G.C.
+During the nineteenth century, Degehabur was an important stopping point for caravans crossing the Haud for Hargeisa and Berbera, but when Major H.G.C.
 Swayne travelled through the area in 1893, he found it abandoned and uses it as an example of the destruction caused by "the insecurity resulting from inter-tribal feuds."
 According to Swayne, at the time of his visit "there were formerly many square miles of jowdri cultivation, which has been abandoned within the last few years, and now there is only left an immense area of stubble and the ruins of the village.
 Dagahbur used to be a thriving settlement of one thousand five hundred inhabitants ... now not a hut is left."

 In the 1920s Degehabur started to recover.
 It was said that there were some two hundred villages within the distance of a day's travel and that these used the market at Degehabur.
 By 1931 there were motorable roads in five directions out from the town.
 Wealthy inhabitants had started erecting two-story buildings.

-For most of its history Degehabur has always been the center of the Conflict between The Ogaden National Liberation Front and The Ethiopian government.
-Due to its hostility to Ethiopian rule and it being the center of conflict the city has never quite developed like its neighboring cities like Kebri Dahar and Gode.
+In 1927, Ethiopian soldiers attacked the British governor of Somaliland while he was in Degehabur on a hunting trip, killing eight of his bodyguards.
+The British Government protested but was met with little response from Ras Tafari, who claimed that he was not able to keep some of his men in order.

 Due to its strategic location, Degehabur used as by Dejazmach Nasibu Emmanual as his headquarters at the beginning of the Second Italo-Abyssinian War.
 Despite the construction of a series of fortifications south of the town, the Italians under General Rodolfo Graziani defeated the Ethiopian defenders in the Battle of the Ogaden, and occupied Degehabur 30 April 1936.
 In the East African campaign in World War II, the Nigerian Brigade drove the Italians from the town in March 1941.